sanctuuary/APE_UseCases/ImageMagick/README.md

 ![](images/ImageMagick_Taxonomy.png)

 ## Tool Annotation
 Tool annotation is a collection of tools that have been semantically annotated, according to their inputs and outputs, based on the terms from the ontology.
-Here is an example for the annotated tool `compress`, which takes as input an Image (TypesTaxonomy) of any format (FormatsTaxonomy) and outputs an Image in the JPG format.
+Here is an example for the annotated tool `compress`, which takes as input an `Image` (Type) of any `Format` and outputs an Image in the JPG format.

 ```json
 {